Last Updated on 3 December, 2020 by Veronica

-Honestly, I was left wanting to live this experience, but anyway I tell you that it is community tourism and perhaps on your next trip you would like to do it too.
+Honestly, I was left wanting to live this experience, but anyway I tell you that community tourism is great and perhaps on your trip you would like to do it too.

 This type of tourism is managed by the community of original and native villages.
 Through this type of tourism they get an extra income from their usual activities and you can live a different experience like working the land, trying the local gastronomy and experiencing their culture first-hand.

 Where to sleep in Cafayate?

 As I told you in the road trip post we made through the Calchaquíes Valleys, the Alta LaLuna Boutique Hotel Resto & Spa is a place to enjoy.
 It is a colonial-style house surrounded by its own vineyards and nature.
 It has a beautiful garden to enjoy the good weather, swimming pool and the spa is included in the room rate.